fiorinoh/pddl4j-exercices/docs/source/pddl_domain_problem_syntax.rst

 Exercise 4: Graph coloring
 --------------------------

-In graph theory, colouring a graph means assigning a colour to each of its vertices so that two vertices connected by an edge are of different colours.
+In graph theory, coloring a graph means assigning a color to each of its vertices so that two vertices connected by an edge are of different colors.
-The aim is to use a minimum number of colours.
-A graph with a minimum of 2 colours has a *chromatic number* of 2.
+The aim is to use a minimum number of colors.
+A graph with a minimum of 2 colors has a *chromatic number* of 2.

 This figure is the map of Australia with its representation in the form of a graph.
 In this case, the color number is 3.